DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`lunar.power || lunarpower || astralpower`_

--   This condition retrieve the current amount of lunar power (astral power) that the player has.
+-   This condition retrieves the current amount of lunar power (astral power) that the player has.

 #### Returns `NUMBER`